By Troy Ivan

 6) DRY SIFT FLOWER

 I was really looking forward to running this section.
-Bouncing (cool guy term for dry sifting) the flower, getting nice kief, then running the bounced flower with ethanol to see how much of the goodies is left in it, what could me more fun than that?!
-The flower I used didn’t have a ton to give up which was perfect to demonstrate how this works with average flower, knowing it would only be more rewarding with higher quality.
-Also, I bounced this flower pretty hard, then ground it and bounced it more.
-That approach won’t produce the cleanest kief but it would ensure that the trichome content of the flower was reduced more than any reasonable person working dry sift with flower ever would.
-Meaning, normal dry sift flower processing should result in more oil remaining in the bounced flower than I ended up with here.
+Bouncing (cool guy term for dry sifting) the flower, getting nice kief, then running the bounced flower with ethanol to see how much of the goodies are left in it; what could be more fun than that?!
+The flower I used didn’t have much to give up, which was perfect to demonstrate how this works with average flower, knowing it would only be more rewarding with higher quality.
+Also, I bounced this flower pretty hard, ground it, and bounced it more.
+That approach won’t produce the cleanest kief, but it would ensure that the trichome content of the flower was reduced more than any reasonable person working dry sift with flower ever would.
+This means regular dry sift flower processing should result in more oil remaining in the bounced flower than I did here.

 TWO SCOOPS FLOWER DRY SIFT KIEF

 It’s very poor technique to bounce ground flower over cleaner sift from nug, and you can see why.
 The lighter kief layer underneath is cleaner from the flower, and the darker contaminate layer on top of it is from the ground material.
 I wanted to do this as an example and to beat the flower up as much as possible to minimize what would be left in the bounced material.
 Dry sift results by screen: 90 – 5g, 110 – 16g, 200 – 10g, Bottom – 18g.
 Total of 49g (16% of 310).

 TWO SCOOPS SIFTED FLOWER ETHANOL CLEANUP (310g bounced, 260g for ethanol extraction)